-David Luban is University Professor and Professor of Law at Georgetown, and is currently Distinguished Chair in Ethics at the Stockdale Center for Ethical Leadership, United States Naval Academy.
-His latest book, Torture, Power, and Law will be published later this year.
-(February 2014)
+David Luban is a University Professor in Law and Philosophy at Georgetown and Distinguished Chair in Ethics at the Stockdale Center for Ethical Leadership, United States Naval Academy.
+He is currently writing a study of the moral and legal philosophy of Hannah Arendt.
+(August 2020)

 The atrocities committed by all sides in the increasingly violent Syrian civil war cry out for some form of international accountability.
 The “Caesar” photos, released in late January, up the stakes dramatically by providing remarkably specific evidence of mass murder and torture by agents of the Syrian government.